seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 No trumpet answers.

 **ACHILLES**
-’Tis but early days.
+'Tis but early days.

 **AGAMEMNON**
-Is not yond Diomed, with Calchas’ daughter?
+Is not yond Diomed, with Calchas' daughter?

 **ULYSSES**
-’Tis he, I ken the manner of his gait;
+'Tis he, I ken the manner of his gait;
 He rises on the toe: that spirit of his
 In aspiration lifts him from the earth.